 Wojtek Lyjak has a decade of experience designing and delivering courses on financial reporting.
-He’s helped thousands of students pass ACCA F7, largely due to his passion, engaging teaching style and exceptional grasp of the subject matter.
+He’s helped thousands of students pass Financial Reporting (formerly F7), largely due to his passion, engaging teaching style and an exceptional grasp of the subject matter.

 Introducing… How to Pass ACCA F7 with Wojtek Lyjak

-LS: Wojtek, hi!
+Learnsignal: Wojtek, hi!
 Thanks for making time to chat.
-So, you’re the LearnSignal course tutor for ACCA F7?
+So, you’re the learnsignal course tutor for ACCA F7?

 Read more: ACCA F3 Tutor Interview: How to Pass ACCA F3

 F3 is fairly basic, and F7 directly builds on what students learnt at that level.
 Then P2 is the pinnacle.
 The other major strand, by the way, is Management Accounting.
 That focusses on what you do inside the company, where financial reporting is about how you represent the business to people externally.